 - AC Fan Motor Replacement: $500 - $1200

 Refrigerant Leak Detection and Repair

-Depending on the accessibility of the leak, whether or not it requires a leak test, and what actually requires repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re not confident, always ask your air conditioner repair expert to walk you through his or her process and review their findings.
+Depending on the accessibility of the leak, whether or not it requires a leak test, and what actually needs to be repaired, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re not confident, feel free to ask your air conditioner repair expert to walk you through his or her process and review their findings.

 AC Circuit Board Replacement

 At times the culprit may be beyond the A/C system itself and the circuit board may require replacement.
 Depending on the make and model of you’re A/C system, a new circuit board for your system could be priced anywhere from $450 to $1300.

 If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
 Depending on what kind of thermostat you choose, you’re probably going to pay anywhere between $200 and $550 to install a new one.
 Thanksfully, the latest thermostats may pay back their purchase price in energy management savings, if they are programmed correctly.

 If your A/C system is still young or you want to repair your older system instead of purchasing an energy-efficient A/C system upgrade, a capacitor will probably cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
 These repairs are some of the most standard for your AC system.